rxwen/aliyun-oss-py/README.md

 ```

-boxpy will refuse to upload file if the  if the dst file already exists, unless --overwrite flag is given.
+ossclient will refuse to upload file if the  if the dst file already exists, unless --overwrite flag is given.